 This is the size you’d get if you ordered any of the cold drinks in a large size, and it’s the largest size in most Starbucks cafes; some, though, have the famous Trenta size, which we’ll discuss next.

-After learning how much sugar is in some of the Frappuccinos, I’ve decided to never order one as a Venti again.
+After learning how much sugar is in some of the Frappuccinos, I’ve decided never to order one as a Venti again.

-- Shots of espresso: Cold – 3 (excluding flat whites, Americanos and shaken espressos)
+- Shots of espresso: Cold – 3 (excluding flat whites, Americanos, and shaken espressos)